karenfriesen/personal-site/src/pages/blog.md

 ---
-title: Blog
+title: Notes
-description: 'All blog posts can be found here'
+description: 'All notes can be found here'
 layout: blog
-permalink: /blog/index.html
+permalink: /notes/index.html
 ---